Chinese wedding door games: Typical components

-Before the games start, the groom and groomsmen must first pay a fee in order for the bridesmaids to open the door.
+Before the games start, the groom and groomsmen must pay a fee for the bridesmaids to open the door.
 It is common for the groom and groomsmen to prepare red envelopes filled with cash that they use to negotiate with the bridesmaids who guard the door.
-These amounts are usually in multiples of auspicious numbers, such as the number 8 that signifies wealth, or 9, that signifies a long-lasting union.
-Groomsmen often will carry ample amounts of red envelopes and try to negotiate with the bridesmaids as to the amount of red envelopes that is required before they agree to open to the door.
+These amounts are usually in multiples of auspicious numbers, such as 8, which signifies wealth, or 9, which signifies a long-lasting union.
+Groomsmen often carry ample red envelopes and try to negotiate with the bridesmaids over how many are required for them to open to the door.

 Door games usually include the consumption of unpleasant or strange food or drink.
-In particular, grooms are made to consume foods that are sour, sweet, bitter and spicy (酸甜苦辣 (suāntiánkǔlà, joys and sorrows)) in succession, to signify his resolve to weather the joys and sorrows of marriage with his partner.
-Bitter foods used for this purpose include bitter tea and bitter gourd, while spicy foods include wasabi and chilli padi.
-In addition, declarations of love through words, songs and poems from the groom may also be requested.
-It is not uncommon for door games to also include physical tests, such as push-ups, and cross-dressing, especially in Malaysia and Singapore.
+In particular, the groom is made to consume foods that are sour, sweet, bitter and spicy (酸甜苦辣 (suāntiánkǔlà, joys and sorrows)) in succession, to signify his resolve to weather the joys and sorrows of marriage with his partner.
+Bitter foods include bitter tea and bitter gourd, while spicy foods include wasabi and chilli padi.
+Declarations of love through words, songs, and poems from the groom may also be requested.
+It is not uncommon for door games to include physical tests, such as push-ups and cross-dressing, especially in Malaysia and Singapore.

 Contemporary opinions

 Singapore

 Wedding door games are an opportunity for grooms to demonstrate their resolve and commitment, which some brides appreciate.
-The practice is also seen by some as a valued tradition and a rite of passage.
-Wedding games may also add to the fun and excitement of the wedding.
+The practice is also seen by some as a valued tradition and rite of passage.
+Wedding games may also add to the wedding's fun and excitement.

-However, the prospect of these challenges may induce anxiety in grooms before the wedding.
-In addition, many couples are becoming disillusioned about the meaning provided by such games, noting that the games are humiliating and labour-intensive to prepare.
-Some couples set boundaries on the games, such as excluding sexual elements.
-One wedding photographer estimated in 2016 that roughly 20% of Singaporean Chinese couples do away with such wedding door games, even while retaining the other elements of a traditional Chinese wedding.
+But the prospect of these challenges may induce anxiety in grooms.
+In addition, many couples are becoming disillusioned about the games, finding them humiliating and labour-intensive to prepare.
+Some couples set boundaries on them, such as excluding sexual elements.
+One wedding photographer estimated in 2016 that roughly 20% of Singaporean Chinese couples do away with door games, even while retaining other elements of a traditional Chinese wedding.